eebigger/elizabethbigger/README.md

 ### Install tools

 Install Hugo via homebrew on macos.
 You only need to do this once on your system.
+Note: You should update your hugo to `hugo v0.107.0+extended`

 1. Open the terminal
 2. install Hugo: